 Climate scientists predict that climate change is likely to mean more winter flooding and summer heat waves in the UK.
 London needs to be prepared and adapt in order to minimise the impact extreme weather events will have on both the environment and on people's lives.

 Our Climate Proofing Housing Landscapes programme aims to demonstrate that urban housing estates can play an important part in adapting our cities to cope better with climate change, primarily by implementing water sensitive urban design measures on the estates.

 - Implementing affordable, light-engineering retrofitting solutions in green spaces, to help ease environmental impacts such as flooding and heat waves – a model that can be replicated in cities across Europe.

 - Creating training and employment opportunities for apprentices to carry out some of the adaptation work and for housing and grounds maintenance contractors to learn how to maintain these measures and to replicate them elsewhere.

 - Working alongside residents to give them the opportunity to shape the open space improvments on their estates and to promote awareness about the implications of climate change for London and Londoners and the actions residents can take themselves to contribute to adaptation.

-Discover more about our pilot sites on our Tumblr page, they are;
+Discover more about our pilot sites on the project website:

 Check out the project's Tumblr blog.